 - Serve with sturdy tortilla chips.

 - You can assemble these 7 layer dip cups ahead of time, if necessary, up to 24 hours in advance.
 I would spoon on the top layer and garnish just before serving, though, for best presentation.
+The guacamole is well insulated in the center of the layers, so it should stay nice and bright.

 - Sturdy tortilla chips work best for this appetizer, thin chips won’t be able to scoop through the layers without breaking.